 To complete the portfolio of test kits for vitamin detection, we also offer test systems for the quantification of vitamin B1 (Thiamin), vitamin B2 (Riboflavin) and vitamin B6 (Pyridoxin).

-Legal regulations for use of vitamins in food
+Use of vitamins in food and legal regulations

 Test methods to analyze the vitamin content